smikhalevski/react-executor/README.md

 executor.resolve(planetPromise);

-// 🟡 The executor is waiting for the promise to settle executor.isPending;
+// The executor is waiting for the promise to settle executor.isPending;
 // ⮕ true

 await executor.toPromise();

 executor.value;
-// ⮕ 'Hello'
+// ⮕ 'Mars'
 ```

 ## Clear an executor